ViewComponent/view_component/README.md

 end
 ```

 In general, we’ve found it makes the most sense to test components based on their rendered HTML.
+A warning will be raised if any public methods are defined on a component.

 #### Action Pack Variants